NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Pheromone Flare (Greater).md

 * * *

 This alchemical candle is attached to a tall pole and grounding stake.
-When the flare is lit, it sprays a concentrated cloud of pheromones to attract the attention of a specific kind of animal (see [[Animal Pheromones (Greater)|alchemical pheromones]]).
+When the flare is lit, it sprays a concentrated cloud of pheromones to attract the attention of a specific kind of animal (see [[3-Rules/Character Building/Equipment/A/Animal Pheromones (Greater)|alchemical pheromones]]).
 Similar to animal pheromones, when you learn the formula for a pheromone flare, you learn the formulas for all common animals.

 A pheromone flare has a built-in delayed activation timer of up to 1 hour.
 When it's activated, the flare releases a cloud of pheromones in a @Template\[emanation|distance:60\] that lasts for 1 hour.
 A strong wind reduces the emanation to 15 feet for as long as the wind lasts.
 Moving the flare after it has been activated ends the effect.
 A designated animal that enters the area must attempt a DC 35 Will check save with the following effects.
 Animals with an Intelligence modifier of –3 or higher increase the result of their save by one step.